jimmyskull/LUAunit/doc/index.rst

     **Alias**: *assert_eval_to_true()*

     Assert that a given value evals to ``true``.
-Lua coercion rules are applied so that values like ``0``, ``""``, ``1.17`` **succeed** in this assertion.
+LUA coercion rules are applied so that values like ``0``, ``""``, ``1.17`` **succeed** in this assertion.
 If provided, extra_msg is a string which will be printed along with the failure message.